FlyJingFish/AndroidAOP/README_EN.md

 androidAop.debugMode.variantOnlyDebug = true //If this is not written by default, it is true
 ```

-**⚠️⚠️⚠️Please note that when set to true, some functions will be disabled.
-Only the aop code will be woven into the set module, and the code will not be woven into the third-party jar package**
+**Please note that when set to true, the release package will ignore the setting of `androidAop.debugMode = true` and automatically adopt the full packaging method.
+When set to false, there will be no such effect**

 ### This library has some built-in functional annotations for you to use directly.